Driving License Camp & School and Points|How the High Cashback Works and Choosing Without Regret

 Getting a driver's license is a sizable expense in the ¥200,000–300,000 range, which is exactly why points pay off here.
 License-camp and driving-school bookings are often performance offers on point sites, and simply routing the application has a big cashback impact.
 Spring and summer breaks especially concentrate student demand, so prices rise and acting early lets you book "cheaply and reliably."

 On the other hand, choosing on price or cashback size alone can mean add-on fees pile up from lesson extensions or retests, ending up pricey.
-This guide organizes, as a judgment axis for choosing without regret, the difference between camp and commuter types, the peak/off-peak mechanism that swings prices, what to look at when comparing schools, and the steps to not miss routing cashback.
+This guide organizes, as a judgment axis for choosing without regret, the difference between camp and commuter types, the peak/off-peak mechanism that swings prices, the cost breakdown and where cashback can apply, what to look at when comparing schools, and the steps to not miss routing cashback.
 For student points in general, see the Student Points Guide; for car matters after licensing, the Car & Auto Guide; and for travel to the camp, the Travel Booking Guide.

 Camp and Commuter Types Differ Greatly in "Duration" and "Price"